stmilne/icds_docs/docs/packages/r-libraries.md

 ## Dependencies

-Some R packages require additional software or changes to the user environment, before the package can be installed.
+Some R packages require additional software or changes to the user environment.

 For example, some R packages use CMake to perform installations;
 others may require a particular version of a compiler to be loaded.